 a) keeps your hands and fingers toasty warm while

-b) allowing you the dexterity to manipulate your camera's controls.
+b) allows you the dexterity to manipulate your camera's controls.
 Several manufacturers have tried to crack the code, and there are winter gloves that feature removable fingertips that are designed to allow you to operate your camera's control dials, buttons, and the shutter release.
 If you have discovered magical gloves that are perfect for operating the command dial of my DLSR while keeping my fingers warm, please share the name of the product!

 Don't forget to keep your spare batteries as warm as possible.
 Also, if you are carrying an external flash, do not forget to keep it warm, as well.
 The batteries in the flash will suffer in the cold.
 Where is my battery-holding bandolier?

 1) Some good news: Cold winter air is generally clearer than warm summer air, as it generally contains less moisture.
 Clear air = crispier photos.
 Sweet.

 2) If there is snow on the ground on a bright day, watch your exposures.
 Snow can be one of the trickiest subjects to expose properly, sometimes fooling your meter into underexposure and other times into overexposure and a loss of detail.
 A common rule of thumb with digital is to expose for the brightest portions of the scene and make sure to keep your highlights from being blown out to "all white."
 Shadow detail may be extracted later in post-processing, while overexposed highlights cannot usually be recovered.
 Another point if photographing in the bright sun: use a lens hood.
 Since the snow can act as a giant reflector, there is a greater chance of stray light reaching your lens and causing unwanted lens flare.